 The MECSA platform checks the security and privacy offered by email providers, by testing their support of a set of standards we identified in a previous publication

 The StartTLS [RFC3207, RFC7817] command is an extension to the Simple Mail Transfer Protocol [RFC5321] (SMTP) used to enable Transport Layer Security [RFC5246] (TLS) encryption in the communications between client and server (sender and recipient).
 Following the SMTP protocol, the server will announce its support of the StartTLS command in the response to an EHLO command.
+The client will send the StartTLS command to indicate she wants to initiate a TLS negotiation.
+During this negotiation, two things will happen:

 Example of SMTP dialog extracted from RFC3207: